 We have a variety of silk dyes, and paints; they all work well and have devoted fans.
 We recommend experimenting in the beginning to find the products that work for you.
 The following list of products are all considered to be transparent and work best on white silks.

-Type 1: Steam-fix liquid dyes.
-Our dyes that must be fixed by steaming are: Dupont, Pebeo Soie, Jacquard Red Label and Jacquard Vinyl Sulphon.
-Both Sennelier Tinfix Design and Jacquard Silk Color can be steamed but can also be set with a chemical fixative (see Type 2 dyes below).
-Steaming yields the brightest, most vivid and most washfast results.
-The dyes just mentioned leave no 'feel' on the silk, (you don't feel anything different where the dye is).
-The Tinfix, Pebeo and Dupont silk dyes are French and contain some alcohol.
+Type 1: Steam-fix liquid dyes - Our dyes that must be fixed by steaming are: Dupont, Jacquard Red Label Jacquard Green Label & Jacquard Vinyl Sulphon.
+Jacquard Silk Color (Green Label) can be steamed for brightest color but can also be set with a chemical fixative*.
+Steaming silk dyes yields the brightest, most vivid and most washfast results.
+Dyes leave no 'feel' on the silk and the color is very transparent.
+White is not an option when working with dyes.
+White is only available as a paint.
+The Dupont silk dyes are imported and contain some alcohol.

-Type 6: Dharma Pigment 'Dye' System.
-A paint that leaves very little feel, and so in that respect, it's dye-like.
-Dilute with water, paint on, air dry for 24 hours and heat-set 15-20 minutes in a home drier or two minutes with an iron set to the silk setting.
-This paint leaves an almost undetectable feel on the silk, and colors are much brighter and more concentrated than Type 5 paints.
+Type 5: Dharma Pigment 'Dye' System - A paint that leaves very little feel, and can be used for many surface design techniques so in that respect, it's dye-like.
+Dilute with water, paint on, spray on, or use for faux tie-dye, air dry for 24 hours and heat-set 15-20 minutes in a home dryer or two minutes with an iron set to the silk setting.
+This paint leaves an almost undetectable feel on the silk and will fade with washing to a nice stonewashed effect.